Scholarships

 • are the dependent of a current resident of which BOTH must have lived continuously in one of the three counties for no less than one year immediately before attending the institution of choice.

-Each year, beginning May 1, applications are available exclusively on https://jonesfdn.org and are to be returned on or BEFORE June 15.
+• Each year, beginning May 1 through May 31, applications are available exclusively on https://jonesfdn.org

 Note: Attending an education institution in the three-county area does not establish residency.
 Students who move to one of the three counties and attend ANY post-secondary education institution BEFORE fulfilling the one-year residency requirement are not eligible to apply.